It's hard to know how to be positive in a negative world sometimes. For me, I tend to be a naturally positive person.

 But I know for a lot of people that kind of optimistic thinking doesn’t come naturally.
-So I’ve compiled a list of unique lifestyle choices that can help you be more positive in your life.
+So I’ve compiled a list of 30 ways to live more positively in 2021.

 - Record positive reflections of your day

 - Have the best perspective possible

 - Read and watch positive stories

 - Get excited about something every now and then